 If you’re just starting out or unable to do whole body Pilates routines, check out seated or chair Pilates.
 As you gain strength you can progress.
 I promise, if done regularly it doesn’t take long!

-At first T-Tapp seems like a weird video with strange moves and you might wonder if it really works.
-I mean, there are claims that by doing this exercise you can experience:
+At first, T-Tapp seems like a weird video with strange moves and you might wonder if it really works.
+There are claims that by doing this exercise you can experience:

 - better blood sugar levels